A statute of limitations is a period during which you must file your case.

 Your attorney will also protect your rights, especially when it comes to interactions with the defendant’s insurance company.

 Some insurance companies might try to get you to resolve your case early on in hopes you’ll sign a release of all claims and they can limit their exposure.
-Or they may drag the claim out and hope you don’t retain an attorney and miss the Florida personal injury statute of limitations altogether.
+Or they may drag the claim out and hope you don’t retain an attorney and miss the Florida statute of limitations for personal injury claims altogether.

-The personal injury attorneys at Emmanuel Sheppard & Condon will provide individual focus and attention to your case using our resources as part of one of the Gulf Coast’s largest law firms.
-Call us at 850-444-4878, or contact us online today for your free consultation.
+The Pensacola, Florida personal injury attorneys at Emmanuel Sheppard & Condon will provide individual focus and attention to your case using our resources as part of one of the Gulf Coast’s largest law firms.
+Call us at (850) 444-4878, or contact us online today for your free consultation.